 1.1.
-Our sales and delivery terms and conditions apply exclusively.
-They shall also apply to all in future deliveries, even when no special reference is made thereto.
-We do not accept contrary terms and conditions or client terms and conditions which differ from our delivery terms and conditions unless we have expressly agreed to the validity thereof in writing.
-Our delivery terms and conditions shall also apply when we unconditionally make the delivery to the client, but are aware of conflicting terms and conditions or those which differ from our delivery terms and conditions.
+Our Terms and Conditions of Sale and Delivery apply exclusively.
+They shall also apply to all future deliveries, even when no special reference is made thereto.
+We do not accept any contrary terms and conditions or those terms and conditions of the customer which differ from our Terms and Conditions of Delivery, even if the contract is performed unconditionally, unless we have expressly agreed to the validity thereof in writing or in text form.

 1.2.
-Our conditions of sale shall only apply to companies (pursuant to Section 14 of the German Civil Code), legal persons governed by public law or a separate legal entity under public law.
+Our Terms and Conditions of Sale shall only apply to entrepreneurs (in accordance with Section 14 German Civil Code [BGB]), legal persons governed by public law or a separate legal entity under public law.